 When grave miscarriage of justice would be committed if the trial is allowed to proceed; or Where the accused would be harassed unnecessarily if the trial is allowed; or When prima facie it appears to Court that the trial would likely to be ended in acquittal.

-So, it can be seen in above cases that the inherent power of the Court under Section 482 of the Code of Criminal Procedure can be invoked by the High Court either
+So, it can be seen in above cases that the inherent power of the Court under Section 528 of the BNSS, 2023 (formerly Section 482 of the Code of Criminal Procedure) can be invoked by the High Court either

-Grounds for approaching High Court under section 482 of CrPc for quashing frivolous FIR
+Grounds for approaching High Court under Section 528 of the BNSS for quashing frivolous FIR

 When can application against under section 482 can be filed –